-Two of my favorite ways to use chickweed in the kitchen are in egg frittatas and in this yummy chickweed smoothie.
+Two of my yummy ways to use chickweed in the kitchen are in egg frittatas and in this yummy chickweed smoothie.
 But I’ve also come to love putting it in my wild chimichurri sauce, too!

 If you have a bug bite, sting, or other painful skin irritation, you can mash fresh chickweed into a poultice and spread it over the painful area.
 Like plantain leaf, one of the easiest ways to make a chickweed poultice is by making a spit poultice: chew the leaf, then apply the herbal mash to the affected area for 15-30 minutes, repeating until the pain subsides.

 You’ll feel like a total hippie, but it’s really effective.